 The Business, Energy and Industrial Strategy Committee (the "Committee") undertook to assess the corporate governance regime and whether any systemic problems could be identified following the reports on BHS and Sports Direct in summer 2016.
-This follows on from the Business Innovation and Skills ("BIS") Committee's inquiry into corporate governance, which was discussed in our October 2016 edition of this publication, available here: BIS: Inquiry into Corporate Governance and Pay.
-On 5 April 2017, the Committee published a report which highlights whether the UK corporate governance framework remains fit for purpose, whether it provides a platform for good decision making, taking fully into account the wider interests of society, and how good behaviour can be embedded in business through cultural change and persuasion.
+On April 5, 2017, the Committee published a report which highlights whether the UK corporate governance framework remains fit for purpose, whether it provides a platform for good decision making, taking fully into account the wider interests of society, and how good behavior can be embedded in business through cultural change and persuasion.